173TECH/sayn/sayn/scaffolding/data/init_project/README.md

 SAYN uses 2 key files to control the project:
   - settings.yaml: individual settings which are not shared
-  - project.yaml: project settings which are shared across all collaborators on the project
+  - project.yaml: project settings which are shared across all collaborators on the project.
+This is where task groups are defined.

-SAYN code is stored in 3 main folders:
+SAYN code is stored in 2 main folders:
-  - tasks: where the SAYN tasks are defined.
-Each YAML file in this folder represents a task group.
   - sql: code for SQL tasks
   - python: code for python tasks
+  - An additional folder called "tasks" can be added if you need to define some tasks in YAML.

 SAYN uses some key commands for run:
   - sayn run: run the whole project